lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Overview

-In LPWAN technologies, the L2 data unit size typically varies from tens to hundreds of bytes.
-The SCHC F/R (Fragmentation /Reassembly) MAY be used either because after applying SCHC C/D or when SCHC C/D is not possible the entire SCHC Packet still exceeds the L2 data unit.
+In LPWAN technologies, the L2 MTU typically ranges from tens to hundreds of bytes.
+The SCHC F/R (Fragmentation /Reassembly) MAY be used either because after applying SCHC C/D or when SCHC C/D is not possible the entire SCHC Packet size still exceeds the L2 MTU.

 The SCHC F/R functionality defined in this document has been designed under the assumption that data unit out-of-sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
 This assumption allows reducing the complexity and overhead of the SCHC F/R mechanism.

-This document also assumes that the L2 data unit size does not vary while a fragmented SCHC Packet is being transmitted.
+This document also assumes that the L2 MTU value does not change while a fragmented SCHC Packet is being transmitted.

 To adapt the SCHC F/R to the capabilities of LPWAN technologies, it is required to enable optional SCHC Fragment retransmission and to allow for a range of reliability options for sending the SCHC Fragments.
 This document does not make any decision with regard to which SCHC Fragment delivery reliability mode will be used over a specific LPWAN technology.
 These details will be defined in other technology-specific documents.